taboo9090/chat/README.md

 # Chat Application Makefile README

-This Makefile is designed to simplify the building and running process of the Chat Application, a C++ program utilizing UDP sockets for communication.
+This Makefile is designed to simplify the building and running process of the Chat Application, a C++ program utilizing TCP sockets for communication.
 Please note that the application is currently compatible only with Unix-based operating systems, such as Linux or macOS.

 ## Usage